 Every well-designed eat-in kitchen offers some comfortable seating.

-Never underestimate the power of an attractive storage cart in any size of kitchen.
+Never underestimate the power of an attractive storage cart in any size of the kitchen.

-Not only does a quality backsplash make cleanup a breeze, it brings a pop of personality to your kitchen.
+Not only does a quality backsplash make cleanup a breeze, but it also brings a pop of personality to your kitchen.

-Medium-sized kitchen: consider a backsplash with some colored tile to liven up your stovetop and sink area (since you’re working with more space).
+Medium-sized kitchen: Consider a backsplash with some colored tile to liven up your stovetop and sink area (since you are working with more space).

-Large kitchen: we recommend installing a patterned mosaic tile backsplash, to create an artful display that won’t compete with the surrounding decor in the lofty space.
+Large kitchen: We recommend installing a patterned mosaic tile backsplash, to create an artful display that will not compete with the surrounding decor in the lofty space.

-For as much as we depend on our trash bins to hide unsightly waste, we usually don’t spend enough time selecting the right-sized one for our kitchens.
+For as much as we depend on our trash bins to hide unsightly waste, we usually do not spend enough time selecting the right-sized one for our kitchens.

-Medium-sized kitchen: opt for a stylish trash bin that is slender enough to fit anywhere, but attractive enough to keep in plain sight, like the Erpa Trash Can at MoMA Design Store.
+Medium-sized kitchen: Opt for a stylish trash bin that is slender enough to fit anywhere, but attractive enough to keep in plain sight, as the Erpa Trash Can at MoMA Design Store.